History of Walt Disney in Timeline

 1993: Report of Disney as an FBI Informant

-In 1993, The New York Times reported that Walt Disney had been an FBI informant, passing secret information to J. Edgar Hoover.
+In 1993, The New York Times reported that Disney had been an FBI informant passing secret information to J. Edgar Hoover about communist activities in Hollywood.

-1995: Portrayal in 'A Dream Is a Wish Your Heart Makes: The Annette Funicello Story'
+1995: Walt Disney Portrayed in "A Dream Is a Wish Your Heart Makes: The Annette Funicello Story"

 1998: AFI's 100 Greatest American Films List